MetisoftSolutions/tontine/README.md

 ## Running unit tests

-1. Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
-2. Run `truffle test` to run tests associated with your solidity smart contracts.
-The test folder for this can be found in the `test` directory at the root level of this project
+Run `truffle test` to run tests associated with the Solidity smart contracts.
+The test folder for this can be found in the `test` directory at the root level of this project.
+Note that this requires Ganache to be running.

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
-Before running the tests make sure you are serving the app via `ng serve`.

 ## Technologies & Languages Used
 1. Angular4 (Typescript/Javascript)